khatermo/Capstone_Injury_ML_Analytics/README.md

 This project contains two Jupyter Notebooks.
 The notebooks include Exploratory Analysis, Model Building, evaluaion & selection, and hyperparameter tuning.
-It is throughly annotated and will explain what we did at each step.
+It is thoroughly annotated and will explain what we did at each step.

  Summary:
 	Leading analysis and modelling on capstone project for Infrastructure Health and Safety Association.